Défis et meilleures pratiques pour l'intégration post-acquisition

 Case studies and concrete examples

-Case study: Integration of a technology company in Montreal
+Case Study: Integration of a Technology Company in Montreal

 Challenges: Cultural differences and IT systems integration were the main challenges.